dnys1/habitr/README.md

 2. Configure the project

 After [configuring](https://docs.amplify.aws/cli/start/install) the Amplify CLI, run `amplify init` from the root of the project.
+You'll be prompted for your Amazon Client ID and Client Secret from the previous step.

 ```sh
 $ amplify init